-In Basics by The BakerMama: How to Brown Butter, I show you simple techniques that take the mystery out of getting golden, frothy flavorful butter.
+In Basics by The BakerMama, I show you how to Brown Butter with simple techniques that take the mystery out of getting golden, frothy flavorful butter.
 With a caramel-like aroma and a nutty, savory flavor, it adds an extra layer of deliciousness to your favorite baking and cooking recipes.

 Basics by The BakerMama

 Welcome to Basics by The BakerMama!
 I created this how-to series to help beginner cooks hone their skills, make the most of their time in the kitchen, and create great family memories.
 I hope you enjoy!

 The Science Behind Delicious Food